KaivalyaDeepTeam/hive-mind/K2_THINK_HACKATHON_VERIFIED_SUBMISSION.md

 ### Section 5: Support Needed (28 words)

-We need K2 Think API access with sufficient rate limits for parallel execution, CLI integration documentation, and technical guidance for optimizing concurrent model instances within our Node.js architecture.
+We need K2 Think API access with sufficient rate limits for parallel execution, CLI integration documentation, and technical guidance for optimizing concurrent model for Hive Mind use case.

 ---